Beech Or Fagus Hedging Information

 Fagus or Beech

-Beech hedging should be pruned once or twice a year depening on how quickly it grows.
+Beech hedging should be pruned once or twice a year depending on how quickly it grows.
 In the second year of being planted it will grow quicker as it becomes more established.
-We would suggest pruning the hedge with loppers or if you have the time using secatueurs as it will leave the hedge looking tidier.
+We would suggest pruning the hedge with loppers or if you have the time using secateurs as it will leave the hedge looking tidier.

 Feeding Beech Hedge

 The best feed for beech hedging is bonemeal and fish blood and bone, this can be done through out the growing season, normally in late Spring and again late Summer

 The beech hedging doesn't really have any dislikes other than it doesn't want to sit wet.
 If you do have a wet flower bed you would be best looking at hornbeam.